clawitzer/apps/README.md

 ## Installation

+If the following are not already installed:

-Install pip (if not already installed).
+- Install pip (if not already installed).

+- Install gfortran (You can use a different fortran compiler, but change the parts which mention 'gfortran' to the name of your fortran compiler).

 Enter the following commands into the terminal: